 It’s enough to make you think politics will forever divide us, and perhaps we should work out a way to live without them.

 Why does this all matter for crypto?
 Because Twitter is the platform where most crypto conversations happen.
-And, Musk is famously a crypto enthusiast.
+And, Elon Musk is famously a crypto enthusiast.
 So if he decides to use crypto as a payment option for Twitter, then this will bring cryptocurrencies into mainstream use faster than any other move from anyone else on the planet.

 Let’s keep watching.